PlantSystemsBio/rice-drought-heat-predictive-gene-panels/README.md

 An all-relevant feature selection method based on Random Forests and shadow features, designed to identify all biologically relevant genes associated with stress responses.

-### 3. Recursive Feature Elimination (RFE) and RFECV
+### 3. Recursive Feature Elimination with Cross-Validation (RFECV)

 Wrapper-based methods that iteratively remove less informative features and identify optimal gene subsets through cross-validation.

-### 4. Mutual Information (MI)
+### 4. Mutual Information (MI)- Minimum-Redundancy Maximum-Relevance (MImRMR)

 An information-theoretic method that ranks genes according to their statistical dependence with the stress phenotype.

-### 5. Minimum-Redundancy Maximum-Relevance (mRMR)

-A feature selection strategy that simultaneously maximizes relevance to the target phenotype while minimizing redundancy among selected genes.
+Then simultaneously maximizes relevance to the target phenotype while minimizing redundancy among selected genes.

-### 6. Embedded Gradient Boosting Feature Selection (EGBFS)
+### 5. Embedded Gradient Boosting Feature Selection (EGBFS)

 An embedded approach that ranks genes according to feature importance scores derived from gradient boosting classifiers.

-### 7. Genetic Algorithm (GA)
+### 6. Genetic Algorithm (GA)

 An evolutionary optimization approach that searches for optimal gene subsets using selection, crossover, and mutation operators.